Updated April 2023

 In addition to the controls that We provide, you can choose to enable or disable Cookies in your internet browser.
 Most internet browsers also enable you to choose whether you wish to disable all Cookies or only third-party Cookies.
 By default, most internet browsers accept Cookies, but this can be changed.
 For further details, please consult the help menu in your internet browser and the documentation for your operating system.

 You can choose to delete Cookies on your computer or device at any time, however you may lose any information that enables you to access Our Site more quickly and efficiently including, but not limited to, login and personalisation settings.

-It is recommended that you keep your internet browser and operating system up-to-date and that you consult the help and guidance provided by the developer of your internet browser and manufacturer of your computer or device if you are unsure about adjusting your privacy settings.
+It is recommended that you keep your internet browser and operating system up-to-date and that you consult the help and guidance provided by relevant software providers if you are unsure about adjusting your privacy settings.

-15. How Do I Contact You?
+13. How Do I Contact You?

 To talk to us about anything to do with your personal data and data protection, including to make a subject access request, or to request correction or erasure of the data, please contact The Data Processing Manager using the following details: